sunilswain7/Popupstore/README.md

 # PopupStore

-> Describe a drop in one sentence.
-Get a live USDC storefront in minutes.

 PopupStore turns natural-language drop descriptions into fully-deployed, autonomous e-commerce storefronts powered by USDC payments.
 A creator types something like *"Sell 20 signed prints at $25 and 50 stickers at $5, drop ends Sunday"* and three agents take it from there — validating the spec, provisioning a storefront on Locus Build, and monitoring the drop until it sells out.

 Built for the **BuildWithLocus** hackathon, integrating [Locus Build](https://buildwithlocus.com) for deployment and [PaywithLocus](https://paywithlocus.com) for USDC checkout.